Cryptomania v.s. Minicrypt in a Quantum World: Helper Lemmas

 Lemma \ref{lem:entropyB} upper bounds how much entropy a quantum algorithm can accumulate through oracle queries.

-\begin{lemma}[\cite{own}] Consider an algorithm $\calA$ that starts with a pure state, and makes $d$ quantum queries to a random oracle $H:[2^{n}]\to\{0,1\}$.
+\begin{lemma}[\cite{own}] Consider an algorithm $\calA$ that starts with a pure state, and makes $d$ quantum queries to a random oracle $H:[2^{n}]\to\{0,1\}$ without intermediate measurements.
 Let $\A$ denote the whole register of $\calA$ and let $\rho$ be the quantum state right before the final measurement.
 Then, it holds that $S(\A)_\rho\leq 2d(n+1)$. \end{lemma}

 Lemma \ref{lemma:permuation-invariance} claims that repetition decreases CMI. \begin{definition}[Permutation Invariance] Let $\A, \B_1,\B_2,\cdots,\B_t$ be a $(t+1)$-partite quantum system.
 Given the joint state $\rho_{\A\B_1\B_2\cdots \B_t}$, we say that $\B_1, \dots, \B_t$ are permutation invariant if, for any permutation $\pi$ on $[t]$, it holds that